Stem Cell Technology For Genetic Rescue

 Participants from the 2023 Stem Cell Workshop in La Jolla, California | Revive & Restore

-To stimulate much needed advances in this area, Revive & Restore convened 45 global leaders in stem cell science.
-Their mission was to identify opportunities and challenges for bringing stem cell technologies to wildlife conservation.
-Over the course of the 3-day workshop, experts were paired in collaborative exercises to reimagine the future of wildlife conservation.
+From September 17–20, 45 global leaders across academia, industry, and zoos convened to tackle some of the biggest hurdles in this area.
+Their mission was to identify challenges and opportunities for bringing stem cell technologies to wildlife conservation.
+Over the course of the 3-day meeting, participants engaged in discussion through panel-led sessions and a series of talks designed to provoke inspiration and action.
+For the workshop component of the event, experts were partnered in collaborative exercises to reimagine the future of conservation.

 Opening Speaker: Jeanne F. Loring, Scripps Research Institute